mbasagoitia/yale-library-project/README.md

 Automatically assigning a meaningful call number through a user-friendly interface avoids the complicated process of manually assigning each number, and it quickly informs the librarian of the appropriate section that the new piece should be placed.
 While a small library may see minimal benefit from this system, there is good potential of scalability as the library grows.

-*The call number may not necessarily be unique because we may own several pieces of the same genre by the same composer, having the same edition/publisher (i.e. Brahms Symphony no. 1 and Brahms Symphony no. 2, both Barentreiter editions, or Mozart Cosi Fan Tutte and The Marriage of Figaro).
+*The call number may not necessarily be unique because we may own several pieces of the same genre by the same composer, having the same edition/publisher (i.e. Brahms Symphony no. 1 and Brahms Symphony no. 2, both Barentreiter editions).
 In these cases, enough information is present to sufficiently organize the materials to a high degree, and the librarian can simply order by number, alphabetically, or in some other logical way beyond that, if desired.

 ## Part Two: Automatic Cataloguing System